 Join us on a beautiful Sunday afternoon on the JCC Field for great music, great food, and great fun.
 The festival is the South Bay's biggest annual Jewish music event.
-In addition to a lineup of great bands from across the country and the state, there will be food for sale from local restaurants and activities for the whole family (the 2013 festival featured a climbing wall, bounce house, crafts, tie dye, balloon animals, and more.
+In addition to an amazing lineup of local, national, and international musicians, there will be food for sale from local restaurants and activities for the whole family, including a climbing wall, bounce house, crafts, tie dye, balloon animals, and more.
 Our 2014 line-up included beloved children's rock band the Macaroons, yeshiva-boy punk rockers the Groggers, singer-songwriter Brian Joseph, and Israeli superstar David Broza.
 Read about the artists below.

 The JCC gives a big thank you to all our Festival sponsors.
 This program would not have been possible without their support.

 Schedule: click here for more details and a list of activities

 |2:00pm||Food, vendors, and activities open|